-However, quickfort does use buildingplan's filters for each building type.
+This means that buildingplan's filters will be used for each building type.
 For example, you can use the buildingplan UI to set the type of stone you want your walls made out of.
 Or you can specify that all buildingplan-managed chairs and tables must be of Masterful quality.
 The current filter settings are saved with planned buildings when the #build blueprint is run.
-This means you can set the filters the way you want for one blueprint, run the blueprint, and then freely change them again for the next blueprint, even if the first set of buildings haven't been built yet.
+You can set the filters the way you want for one blueprint, run the blueprint, and then freely change the filters again for the next blueprint, even if the first set of buildings haven't been built yet.